Flinders Ranges: Traditional owners

+19th century: European explorers and settlement

 The first European explorers were an exploration party from Matthew Flinders' seagoing visit to upper Spencer Gulf aboard HMS Investigator.
 They climbed Mount Brown in March 1802.
 In the winter of 1839 Edward John Eyre, with five men, two drays and ten horses, further explored the region, setting out from Adelaide on 1 May.
 The party set up a depot near Mount Arden, and then explored the surrounding region and upper Spencer Gulf, before heading east to the Murray River and returning to Adelaide.

-There are records of squatters in the Quorn district as early as 1845, and the first pastoral leases were granted in 1851.
-William Pinkerton is credited as being the first European to find a route through the Flinders Ranges via Pichi Richi Pass.
-In 1853 he drove 7,000 sheep along the eastern plains of the range to where Quorn would be built 25 years later (Pinkerton Creek runs through the Quorn township).
+There are records of squatters in the Quorn district as early as 1845; however, the first three pastoral leases in the central Flinders Ranges were only marked out in 1851.
+These were Wilpena, Arkaba, and Aroona, which were developed as sheep stations.
+The leases were initially granted for 14 years by the government of the Colony of South Australia, over land dubbed "unoccupied waste lands".

-In 1851 Wilpena, Arkaba and Aroona were established as sheep stations, and within a few years other runs were marked out through the hills and along the adjoining eastern and western slopes.